Battle of Tannenberg: Early phases of battle: 23–26 August

 Zhilinsky had agreed to Samsonov's proposal to start the 2nd Army's advance further westward than originally planned, separating them even further from Rennenkampf's 1st Army.
 On 22 August Samsonov's forces encountered Germans all along their front and pushed them back in several places.
 Zhilinsky ordered him to pursue vigorously.
 They already had been advancing for six days in sweltering heat without sufficient rest along primitive roads, averaging 24 km a day and had outrun their supplies.
 On 23 August they attacked the German XX Corps, which retreated to the Orlau-Frankenau line that night.
 The Russians followed, and on the 24th they attacked again; the now partially entrenched XX Corps temporarily stopped their advance before retreating to avoid possible encirclement.
 At one stage the chief of staff of the corps directed artillery fire onto his own dwelling.

 Samsonov saw a wonderful opportunity because, as far as he was aware, both of his flanks were unopposed.
-He ordered most of his units to the northwest, toward the Vistula, leaving only his VI Corps to continue north towards their original objective of Seeburg.
+He ordered most of his units to the northwest, toward the river Vistula, leaving only his VI Corps to continue north towards their original objective of Seeburg.
 He did not have enough aircraft or skilled cavalry to detect the German buildup on his left.
 Rennenkampf mistakenly reported that two of the German Corps had sheltered in the Königsberg fortifications.